dev-scripts/prakashbhandari.com.np/content/posts/how-to-switch-node-versions.md

 Is it possible to switch between node versions in your device?

 Yes, it's possible.
 You can use Node Version Manager (NVM) to manage or switch between node versions.

+If you use docker locally, you never encounter this situation.
+Only, non docker user will encounter this issue.

 # Node Version Manager (NVM)